hamzamutluay/Endogeneity-Bias-in-Econometrics/README.md

 **ENDOGENEITY BIAS**

-Endogeneity is a mahor problem in econometrics.It occurs when there is correlation between explanatory variables and the error term.
+Endogeneity is a major problem in econometrics.It occurs when there is correlation between explanatory variables and the error term.
 Endogeneity bias is said to occur in a regression model if

 ![](https://latex.codecogs.com/gif.latex?E%28U%7CX_i%29%5Cneq%200)